jikkuatwork/kodemachine/README.md

 ## Why Now: Isolating AI Agents

 AI coding assistants (Claude Code, Aider, Copilot) are powerful but risky.
 They execute code, install packages, and access your filesystem.
-In December 2025, Anthropic documented the [first large-scale AI-orchestrated cyberattack][1] - threat actors used Claude Code to compromise thirty organizations with minimal human involvement.
+In November 2025, Anthropic documented the [first large-scale AI-orchestrated cyberattack][1] - threat actors used Claude Code to compromise thirty organizations with minimal human involvement.